-On a longer-term basis such as rolling four-year and ten-year periods, strong annualized investment returns continued to be observed for the overall investment portfolio and across all individual asset classes.
-The 2019 annual return was ranked in a second quartile position when measured on a one-year basis with a peer group universe of other Canadian pension plans.
+On a longer-term basis, such as rolling four-year and ten-year periods, strong annualized investment returns continued to be observed for the overall investment portfolio and across most individual asset classes.
+The 2020 annual return was ranked in a first quartile position when measured on a four-year and ten-year period with a peer group universe of other Canadian pension plans.